Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Model

-We emphasize that this model construction has two important properties: (1) $\bm{A}_t$ preserves to follow $\mathcal{W}_p(\bm{\Sigma}_t,M)$ marginally; (2) $\bm{A}_t$ and $\bm{A}_s$ are correlated ($t\not=s$) due to the \textit{residual} terms.
+We emphasize that this model construction has two important properties: (1) $\bm{A}_t$ preserves to follow $\mathcal{W}_p(\bm{\Sigma}_t,M)$ marginally; (2) $\bm{A}_t$ and $\bm{A}_s$ are correlated ($t\not=s$) due to the \textit{remaining} terms.
 The property (1) can be validated by giving the lemma below.